 Do your best to brake efficiently.
 Also, make sure you maintain distance between you and other vehicles, and keep a consistent pace.

-Be attentive to what is going on around you on the road and maintain a comfortable distance between you and the vehicle in front of you.
-This will help you keep a steady speed, reduce braking and accelerating, and ultimately use less fuel.
+Stay attentive to your surroundings on the road and maintain a safe following distance from the vehicle in front of you.
+This practice not only ensures safety but also helps maintain a consistent speed, minimizing the need for frequent braking and accelerating, and thus, conserving fuel.

 Find the RPM Sweet Spot